Skip to main content

 When shopping for a new vacuum, you should think about how you’re going to use it.

-For instance, someone with a cat or dog at home may want to buy a vacuum cleaner that specializes in pet hair while someone who spends a lot of time in their vehicle might want to invest in a handheld vacuum.
+For instance, someone with a cat or dog at home may want to buy a vacuum cleaner that specializes in pet hair, while someone who spends a lot of time in their vehicle might want to invest in a handheld vacuum.

-It’s essential that your vacuum is compatible with your flooring types.
+Your vacuum must be compatible with your flooring types.
 Upright vacuums tend to be best at cleaning carpets and can do a good job on bare floors.
-If you have hardwood floors throughout your home, you may want to consider a cordless vacuum with a soft roller or a canister vacuum.
+If you have hardwood floors throughout your home, you may want to consider a cordless vacuum with a soft roller or a canister vacuum instead of an upright.
+While cordless vacuum cleaners are convenient, they are limited by battery life.
+Canister vacuums can be more difficult to store, but they generally do a better job on bare floors than uprights.

 More attachments mean more versatility with your vacuum.
 However, you don’t want to pay for attachments that you will never use.

 With the upright vacuums that we tested, a dusting brush and crevice tool are fairly common attachments, but they aren’t universally included.
-Some manufacturers have different packages available so you can tailor what attachments come with your vacuum.

 How much you have to spend on a vacuum will impact what features you’re able to get—and how powerful your cleaning machine will be.